beginnersbook.com

 166 Glenn Chennai D004

-The above table is not normalized.
-We will see the problems that we face when a table is not normalized.
+This table is not normalized.
+We will see the problems that we face when a table in database is not normalized.

 Update anomaly: In the above table we have two rows for employee Rick as he belongs to two departments of the company.
 If we want to update the address of Rick then we have to update the same in two rows or the data will become inconsistent.
 If somehow, the correct address gets updated in one department but not in other then as per the database, Rick would be having two different addresses, which is not correct and would lead to inconsistent data.

-Insert anomaly: Suppose a new employee joins the company, who is under training and currently not assigned to any department then we would not be able to insert the data into the table if emp_dept field doesn’t allow nulls.
+Insert anomaly: Suppose a new employee joins the company, who is under training and currently not assigned to any department then we would not be able to insert the data into the table if Emp_Dept field doesn’t allow null.

-Delete anomaly: Suppose, if at a point of time the company closes the department D890 then deleting the rows that are having emp_dept as D890 would also delete the information of employee Maggie since she is assigned only to this department.
+Delete anomaly: Let’s say in future, company closes the department D890 then deleting the rows that are having Emp_Dept as D890 would also delete the information of employee Maggie since she is assigned only to this department.

 To overcome these anomalies we need to normalize the data.
 In the next section we will discuss about normalization.